Preston Deanery

-Preston Deanery is a hamlet in the civil parish of Hackleton in West Northamptonshire, England.
+Preston Deanery is a village and former civil parish, now in the parish of Hackleton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
 It is 4 mi south of Northampton town centre and 1.5 mi by road to the M1 London to Yorkshire motorway junction 15.
 It lies just off the B526 road (former A50) from Northampton to Newport Pagnell, between Hackleton and Wootton, a former village which has become now a suburb of Northampton.
+The 2010 population estimate was 51.

-The hamlet's name means 'Priests' farm/settlement'.
+The village's name means 'Priests' farm/settlement'.
 The hamlet gave its name to the deanery here.

 Governance

 The village is represented on Hackleton parish council which also covers the nearby villages of Piddington and Horton.
 It is an "ancient parish"; a village or group of villages or hamlets and the adjacent lands which originally they held ecclesiastical functions, but from the 16th century onwards they also acquired civil roles.
-It was abolished as a separate parish in 1935.
-The 1801 census showed a population of 70.
-The current population estimate is 51.
-At the 2011 Census the population remained less than 100 and was included in the civil parish of Hackleton.
+In 1931 the parish of Preston Deanery had a population of 103.
+On 1 April 1935 the parish was abolished and merged with Hackleton.